renatojen/gd_fps-pong/README.md

 # gd_fps-pong
-Creating a Pong in first person in Godot to familiarize with the engine
+Creating a first person Pong in Godot to familiarize with the engine